 Cryopreservation techniques can be employed to provide a backup for unique or vulnerable genetically modified lines; cryopreservation can also be used to archive a colony that has ceased breeding and is no longer needed for research.

-Cryopreservation also provides security against genetic drift, human error, natural disasters and loss of genes of interest.
-Preserved lines are readily available for transport and can allow for future rapid expansion of colonies when reanimated.
+Keeping a backup of your lines through cryopreserved material provides security against genetic drift, human error, natural disasters and loss of genes of interest.
+Cryopreserved lines are readily available for transport and can allow for future rapid expansion of colonies when reanimated.